Defragmentation

 Learn more, read: How you can improve your Email Server performance »

-Testing and White papers:
+Fragmentation and Defragmentation Testing and White papers

 While there is little dispute among IT professionals regarding the impact of disk fragmentation on system performance, technology expert Joe Kinsella put fragmentation to the test to answer 2 questions: